jshergal/StuceSoftware.RandomStringGenerator/README.md

 * **Numbers** : *0123456789*
 * **Symbols** : *!#$%&'()\*+,-./:;<=>?@[]\^_`{|}~"*

-These types are defined by an enum `CharClasses` which has the `[Flags]` attribue, making it easy to combine the different classes.
+These types are defined by an enum `CharClasses` which has the `[Flags]` attribute, making it easy to combine the different classes.

 **Breaking Changes :rotating_light:**